-I’d been cooped up like a hen all day today, then it was off to the garage to pick up my son’s car and onto the mall to finally upgrade my phone.
-By the time I got home it would have been easy to cave on exercise, let alone making dinner but the spring fever that comes with a 20 degree Celsius day in March stamped a tantrum in my brain matched only by my dog’s insistent patter at my heels and a husband who needed to blow the week’s clinging web from his brain.
+I’d been cooped up like a hen all day today.
+Then came the weekend’s usual barrage of errands.
+Off to the garage to pick up my son’s car, onto the mall to finally upgrade my phone.
+By the time I got home it would’ve been easy to cave on exercise, let alone making dinner.
+But the spring fever that comes with a 20 degree Celsius day in March stamped a tantrum in my brain.
+It was matched only by my dog’s insistent pitter-patter at my heels and a husband who needed to blow the week’s clinging web of work from his brain.

 You’ll really want a cast iron or grill-proof skillet for this recipe – not too mention a grill.

 2 lbs rib end pork loin roast – cut into 3 chops